Why Eyebrow Twitching Happens Explained

 Several brain and nerve disorders can cause eyebrow twitches, including:

-It usually takes a few days or weeks for eyebrow spasms to disappear without treatment.
+It usually takes a few days to a few weeks for eyebrow spasms to disappear without treatment.

-You can eliminate or decrease potential causes if they don't go away.
+You can eliminate or decrease potential causes if they persist.

 Here are several home remedies you can try to ease eye twitching: